nesty11/meet/README.md

 - When the user clicks to collapse the event
 - Then the event details should be hidden

+**User Stories:**
+- As a user, I should be able to see only essential event details by default, so that I can get a quick overview of events.
+- As a user, I should be able to expand event details when I need more information, so that I have a seamless and informative experience.
+- As a user, I should be able to collapse event details to focus on a high-level view of events, reducing visual clutter.

 ### Feature 3: Specify Number of Events 🔢

 #### Scenario 1: Display 32 events by default when the user hasn't specified a number